AEW Women's World Championship

 The AEW Women's World Championship is a women's professional wrestling world championship created and promoted by the American promotion All Elite Wrestling (AEW).
-Established on June 18, 2019, the inaugural champion was Riho.
-The current champion is Jamie Hayter, who is in her first reign.
+Established on October 2, 2019, the inaugural champion was Riho.
+The current champion is Kris Statlander, who is in her first reign.
+She won the title by defeating "Timeless" Toni Storm, Jamie Hayter, and Thekla in a four-way match at All Out in Toronto, Ontario, Canada, on September 20, 2025.

 History

 On June 18, 2019, six months after the American professional wrestling promotion All Elite Wrestling (AEW) was founded, AEW President and Chief Executive Officer Tony Khan announced plans for both a singles and tag team championship for the women's division.
 It was then announced by AEW Chief Brand Officer Brandi Rhodes that the AEW Women's World Championship belt would be unveiled on August 31 at All Out, and that the first champion would be crowned on October 2 during the inaugural broadcast of AEW's weekly television show, later revealed as Dynamite.

 Both participants for the inaugural championship match were determined at All Out.
 The first competitor was determined by the women's Casino Battle Royale during the Buy In pre-show, which was won by Nyla Rose.
 Later that night on the main show, Riho became her opponent by defeating Hikaru Shida.
 On the premiere episode of Dynamite, Riho defeated Rose to become the inaugural champion.

 At All Out on September 4, 2022, reigning champion Thunder Rosa was originally scheduled to defend the championship against Toni Storm; however, due to Rosa suffering a back injury in late August, the match was called off.
 Instead of vacating the title, it was decided that an interim champion would be crowned until Rosa's return, after which, the interim champion would face Rosa to determine the undisputed champion.
 A four-way match was scheduled for All Out where Storm defeated Dr. Britt Baker, D.M.D., Jamie Hayter, and Hikaru Shida to become the interim champion.
 At Full Gear on November 19, Hayter defeated Storm to win the interim championship.
-However, on the November 23 episode of Dynamite, it was announced that Rosa had relinquished the lineal championship, thus Hayter became the undisputed champion by default and Storm's interim reign was retroactively made an official reign.
+However, on the November 23 episode of Dynamite, it was announced that Rosa had relinquished the lineal championship, thus Hayter became the official champion by default and Storm's interim reign was retroactively made an official reign.